Become a Sugar Creek Steward!

 Help us keep Sugar Creek clean!

-The Sugar Creek Stewards is part of the Ecology Action Center’s Clean Water programming, and is supported by the City of Bloomington and the Town of Normal.
+The Sugar Creek Stewards is part of the Ecology Action Center’s Clean Water initiatives, and is supported by the City of Bloomington and the Town of Normal.